-Adults (seizure prevention): The recommended adult dose of phenobarbital to prevent seizures ranges from 30 mg to 250 mg daily in a single dose or in divided doses.
+Adults (seizure prevention): The recommended adult dose of phenobarbital to prevent seizures ranges from 50 mg to 100 mg taken twice or three times daily.
 The maximum dose is 600 mg daily.

-Children (seizure prevention): The recommended children’s dose ranges from 1 mg to 6 mg per kilogram daily, in a single dose or in divided doses.
+Children (seizure prevention): The recommended children’s dose ranges from 15 mg to 50 mg taken twice or three times daily.

 Adults (treatment of insomnia/sedative): The recommended adult dose of phenobarbital for insomnia ranges from 100 mg to 200 mg taken at bedtime.
 The recommended adult dose as a sedative ranges from 30 mg to 90 mg daily in 2 or 3 divided doses.